lucky-elsa/Atlas/README.md

 <br>

-- If you Modify this bot and face any issues, I am not responsible for that because it's not possible for my or my team to help everyone in bot `Development / Modification`.
+- If you Modify this bot and face any issues, I am not responsible for that because it's not possible for my or my team to help everyone in bot Development / Modification.
 Only modify if you know what you are doing.
 - We will only assist you in `Setup / Deployment` of this bot.

 <br>